buildwithaura/aura/manual/Models.md

 title: Models
 page_type: section
 --
-## Description

 All models are Sequel models.
-It uses the Sequel plugin system.
+Aura also uses the Sequel plugin system.

 #### Creating a model
 Subclass {Aura::Models::Model} in the *Aura::Models* namespace.